benfortuna/benfortuna.github.io/_posts/2009-11-02-service-selector.markdown

 - proxy
 comments: []
 ---
-<p>Sometimes we may have more than one implementation and&#47;or instance of a service to which we need to route requests.
+<p>Sometimes we may have more than one implementation and/or instance of a service to which we need to route requests.
 Routing may be controlled by a number of different factors, such as the request type, request arguments, runtime configuration, etc.</p>
 <p>An implementation of such routing might look something like this:</p>
 <p>[java]<br />
 public interface SomeService {<br />
   void someMethod();<br />
 }</p>
 <p>public class RoutingSomeService implements SomeService {</p>
-<p>  private Map<String, SomeService> delegates = ...</p>
+<p>  private Map&lt;String, SomeService&gt; delegates = ...</p>
 <p>  private String activeDelegateId = ...</p>
 <p>  public void someMethod() {<br />
     SomeService delegate = delegates.get(activeDelegateId);<br />